"Be a wanderer." ~Sayings of Jesus, Gnostic Gospel of Thomas

 There is something authoritarian to me about "Non-Duality," and those who claim to be instantly enlightened just by saying, "All is One."
 The One can be quite oppressive when it becomes a doctrine, a belief, when it is not stumbled on in a journey of wonder.
 And for a journey to occur, there must be the dynamism of twoness, the beginning, the arriving, even if they turn out to be the same place.
 Both the eternal, and the not-yet...

 According to Medieval tradition, after the first Easter, Mary Magdalene became a wanderer.
 She was lost at sea in a rudderless boat, tossed up on the shore of southern France, at what is now Saintes-Maries-de-la-Mer.
 A pilgrim, a stranger, she found herself with no map, no compass.
 That is how we all find ourselves.
-She finally arrived at the beginning of her journey, awakening Christ-Consciousness in the Western world, before theologians and evangelists were ever invented.
-And even now, she is the Friend who blesses me when I am most fallen and far from any path.
+She finally arrived at the beginning of her journey, awakening Christ-Consciousness in the Western world, before theologians and evangelists ever invented themselves.
+Even now, she is the Friend who blesses me when I am most fallen and off-trail.

-I must say, in my old age, as I no longer try to go anywhere, it is delightful to realize that such great soul-beings as Jesus, Mary, Krishna, Radha, Qwan Yin, Lakshmi, Gurudev, are not mere archetypes, abstract symbols dissolved in some non-dualistic pablum.
+I must say, in my old age, as I no longer try to go anywhere, it is delightful to realize that such great souls as Jesus, Mary, Krishna, Radha, Gurudev, are not mere archetypes or symbols muddled in a nondualist pablum.
 They are living Persons I can know with intimate precision, in the glory of friendship.
-When I abandon the destination and just become a wanderer, I often bump into them somewhere out in Rumi's meadow.
+When I abandon the destination and just become a wanderer, I often bump into such people, somewhere out in Rumi's meadow.

 No comments: